-- 1. The passing level for all examinations is a score of 50, with additional levels for intermediate foreign languages. - 2.
-The transcript will indicate that credits accepted have been completed by examination and will be recorded as CR.
-CLEP credit will be recorded only after 12 hours of current SWAU course work. - 3.
-In addition to the fee payable to the Educational Testing Service, the University charges a \$25 recording fee per exam for credit earned on CLEP examinations.
-(See page 25.) - 4.
-CLEP examinations must be taken, and the recording fees paid, before the last semester of the senior year in order for a student to be considered as a May graduate. - 5.
-CLEP examinations may not be repeated.
+- 1. The passing level for all examinations is a score of 50, with additional levels for intermediate foreign languages. - The transcript will indicate that credits accepted have been completed by examination and will be recorded as CR.
+CLEP credit will be recorded only after 12 hours of current SWAU course work - In addition to the fee payable to the Educational Testing Service, the University charges a \$25 recording fee per exam for credit earned on CLEP examinations. - CLEP examinations must be taken, and the recording fees paid, before the last semester of the senior year in order for a student to be considered as a May graduate. - CLEP examinations may not be repeated and students who have audited a course may not take a CLEP exam for that course.

-Subject ACCT CLEPExam Principles of Accounting Credit Awarded for ACCT 211&212 Hours 8 BIOLOGY Biology Natural Science BIOL 111 & 112 BIOL 291 8 8 CHEMISTRY Chemistry CHEM 111 & 112 8 COMPUTER SCIENCE Information Systems & Computer Application CSIS 105 3 ECONOMICS Principles of Macroeconomics Principles of Microeconomics ECON 211 ECON 212 3 3 ENGLISH English Composition or Freshman Composition ENGL 121 3 FRENCH 8 French Language w/score of 62 or above FREN 111,112, 211 & 212 12 GERMAN German Language German Language w/score of 63 or above GRMN 111 & 112 8 GRMN 111, 112, 211 & 212 12 HISTORY History of the United States I History of the United States II Western Civilization I Western Civilization II Social Sciences & History HIST 111 HIST 112 HIST 211 HIST 212 HIST 291 3 3 3 3 3 MATH College Mathematics College Algebra College Algebra - Trigonometry Calculus Trigonometry MATH 101 MATH 110 MATH 121 MATH 181 MATH 291 3 3 3 4 3 POLITICAL SCIENCE American Government POLS 291 3 PSYCHOLOGY Introductory Psychology Human Growth & Development Intro to Educational Psychology PSYC 212 PSYC 220 EDUC 312 3 3 3 SOCIOLOGY Introductory Sociology SOCI 111 3 SPANISH Spanish Language Spanish Language w/score SPAN 111 & 112 8 of 66 or above SPAN 111, 112, 211 & 212 12
+Subject ACCT CLEPExam Principles of Accounting Credit Awarded for ACCT 211&212 Hours 8 BIOLOGY Biology Natural Science BIOL 111 & 112 BIOL 291 8

+COMPUTER SCIENCE Information Systems & Computer Application CSIS N 211 3 ECONOMICS Principles of Macroeconomics ECOl Principles of Microeconomics ECOl ENGLISH English Composition or Freshman Composition ENG L 121 3 FRENCH French Language FREN V 111 & 112 8 ¥ 111, 112, & 212 12 GERMAN German Language GRM N 111 & 112 8 N 111, 112, & 212 12 HISTORY History of the United States I HIST History of the United States II HIST Western Civilization I HIST Western Civilization II HIST Social Sciences & History HIST 112 3 211 3 212 3 S 291 3 C 291 3 College Algebra MAT Precalculus MAT H 101 3 H1110 3 H1121 3 H 181 4 H 291 3 POLITICAL SCIENCE American Government POLS 5 291 3 PSYCHOLOGY Introductory Psychology Human Growth & Development PSYC Intro to Educational Psychology EDUc SOCIOLOGY Introductory Sociology SOCI 111 3 Spanish Language w/score N 111 & 112 8 of 66 or above SPAN 211 or N 111, 112, & 212 12

-\ If the student takes the essay section, it will either be included with the grade or sent to SWAU for grading.
+^{} If the student takes the essay section, it will either be included with the grade or sent to SWAU for grading.
 If the student does not take the essay section, he/she must take and pass an essay examination administered by the SWAU English Department.

-\\ Maximum of 6 hours of CLEP history credit will be applied toward a history or social science major or minor.
+^{} Maximum of 6 hours of CLEP history credit will be applied toward a history or social science major or minor.

-\\\Does not apply to a major or minor.
+^{}Does not apply to a major or minor.

-\\\\This is a non-lab science credit and does not apply to the lab science general education requirement.
+^{}This is a non-lab science credit and does not apply to the lab science general education requirement.